SAP/spartacus-docs/pages/contributing/Type-Safety-in-Spartacus.md

 ---
 layout: home
+title: Type Safety in Spartacus
 ---

-# Type Safety in Spartacus

 The entire Spartacus codebase has type safe methods, parameters, objects, and so on, with a few minor exceptions.